Table of Contents

 Falling in Sin

 “For a just man falleth seven times, and riseth up again: but the wicked shall fall into mischief.”Proverbs 24:16

-The Lord forgives every repentant sinner who confesses their sin and is sorry about it.
-“If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9).
+The Lord forgives every repentant sinner who confesses his sin and is sorry about it.
+The Lord promises, “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9).

-When Peter asked Christ “…Lord, how oft shall my brother sin against me, and I forgive him? till seven times?” ( Matthew 18:21).
-The religious leaders, at Jesus’ time taught that people should forgive each other up to three times.
-But Jesus answered Peter’s question, “I say not unto thee, until seven times: but, until seventy times seven” (Vs. 22).
 So, if Jesus says we should be willing to forgive others who have sinned against us so many times, is He any less compassionate on us when we fall?
-Jesus is very compassionate on His children.
+The truth is that Jesus is very compassionate to His children.
+He loved us unto death.
 Just look at the Cross!
+(John 3:16).

-As you connect yourself to the Lord through daily prayer and study of the scriptures, the Holy Spirit will change your weak nature and give you a new nature that hates sin.
+As we connect ourselves to the Lord through daily prayer and study of the scriptures, the Holy Spirit will change our weak nature and give us a new nature that hates sin.
 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Corinthians 5:17).
 What seemed hard to do before connecting with God will become easy by His grace.
-“I can do all things through Christ which strengtheneth me” (Philippians 4:13).
+So, we can declare, we “can do all things through Christ” which strengthenes us (Philippians 4:13).